lbalbi/big_data_datasets/README.md

 ### 2.1 - Commonsense KGs

 This section covers the datasets of publicly-available commonsense Knowledge Graphs.
 Wikidata, ConceptNet and ATOMIC were collected via collaborative efforts, while the remainder were obtained from statistical inference methods over these KGs.

-Large datasets obtained from collaborative
+Large datasets obtained from collaborative efforts often have contradictions stemming from opposing views, beliefs and cultural habits.

 ### - wikidata [1]: